 On July 15, 2014, the Company publicly announced a plan to repurchase up to \$3.0 million of its common stock in the open market or in private transactions, whenever deemed appropriate by management.
 On January 13, 2015, the Company announced a plan to purchase up to an additional \$2,058,000 of its common stock under the repurchase plan, and on May 21, 2015, the Company announced a further increase to the repurchase plan by authorizing the purchase of up to an additional \$2,090,000 of its common stock under the repurchase plan.
-During FY 2016, the Company repurchased 233,302 shares under the repurchase plan at an average price of \$12.99 per share.
-As of February 29, 2016, approximately \$990,000 remains available under the repurchase plan for further stock repurchases.
+During the nine months ended November 30, 2016, the Company repurchased 35,108 shares under the repurchase plan at an average price of \$10.01 per share.
+The Company did not repurchase any shares during the three months ended February 28, 2017.
+As of February 28, 2017, approximately \$638,000 remains available under the repurchase plan for further stock repurchases.